Random Access Memories: Recording

 Various sound effects were newly recorded with the help of film experts from Warner Bros.
 Bangalter noted one example in which the sound of a busy restaurant was achieved by placing microphones in front of the forks of a group of people.
 In another instance, the effect of dripping water was recorded on a soundstage.
-Use of electronics was limited to drum machines that appear on only two tracks, a large custom-built Modcan modular synthesizer performed live by the duo, and vintage vocoders.
-When asked which of the two Daft Punk members performed the robotic vocals on the album, Bangalter expressed that it did not matter.
-The duo produced most of the vocoder tracks in their own private studio in Paris, with later processing done by Mick Guzauski at Capitol.
+Use of electronics was limited to drum machines that appear on only two tracks, a large custom-built Modcan modular synthesizer performed live by Daft Punk, and vintage vocoders.
+Asked which Daft Punk member performed the robotic vocals, Bangalter said it did not matter.
+Daft Punk produced most of the vocoder tracks in their studio in Paris, with later processing by Mick Guzauski at Capitol.
 Moroder elaborated that Daft Punk would take "a week or so" to find an adequate vocoder sound, and an additional few days to record the lyrics.

-Although the duo felt that the presets and parameters of digital tools would inhibit creativity and innovation, they admitted that Random Access Memories could not have been made in the complete absence of computer technology.
+Although Daft Punk felt that the presets and parameters of digital tools would inhibit creativity and innovation, they said Random Access Memories could not have been made without computer technology.
 The sessions were recorded simultaneously onto Ampex reels and as Pro Tools tracks; Daft Punk and Guzauski would then listen to each recording in both analogue and digital iterations, deciding which of the two they preferred.
-Subsequently, the elements were edited by the duo with Pro Tools in a manner similar to how they would work with samples.
+Subsequently, the elements were edited by Daft Punk with Pro Tools in a manner similar to how they would work with samples.

-In an interview conducted in November 2012 by Guitar World magazine, Fourplay member Nathan East mentioned that he had contributed to the project.
-The percussionist Quinn also stated that he performed on "every drum [he] own[s]" for the album.
-Pedal steel guitar work on the record was performed by Greg Leisz.
-Daft Punk sought to use the instrument in a way that bordered between electronic and acoustic.
-Additional session players include John "J.R."
+In an interview with Guitar World in November 2012, the Fourplay member Nathan East said he had contributed to the project.
+Pedal steel guitar was performed by Greg Leisz.
+Daft Punk sought to use it in a way that bordered between electronic and acoustic.
+Additional session players included John "J.R."
 Robinson, Paul Jackson, Jr., James Genus and Thomas Bloch.